chenlab-uva/InteractiveRelatednessPlots/README.md

 # Interactive Visualization of Relatedness from KING
-This repository is for the interactive plots from KING.
+This repository is for the interactive plots from KING.<br/> We use HapMap (https://www.dropbox.com/sh/gc14nids6s7bmsz/AAAzADx-_kJEAwKpwPsJnCtja?dl=0) as the example dataset.
+Related KING output files are saved at HapMap folder.

 ## R packages required for these shiny apps.
 | Name  | Required R packages |